Gaussian Processes & RKHS

 2. The Reproducing Kernel Hilbert Space (RKHS)

-Associated with every PSD kernel is a unique Hilbert space of functions .
-This space is “small”—it contains the “skeleton” of the random process, but arguably not the sample paths themselves.
+Every PSD kernel carries with it a unique Hilbert space of functions and this space is tiny.
+It holds the deterministic skeleton of the random process and wipes out the sample paths themselves with probability one.

 - Define the pre-Hilbert space .